Kiyamou/VapourSynth-JincResize/README.md

 x86_64-w64-mingw32-g++ -shared -o JincResize.dll -O2 -static JincResize.cpp
 ```

-(`VapourSynth.h` and `VSHelper.h` need be in the same folder.
-You can get them from [here](https://github.com/vapoursynth/vapoursynth/tree/master/include).)
+`VapourSynth.h` and `VSHelper.h` need be in the same folder.
+You can get them from [here](https://github.com/vapoursynth/vapoursynth/tree/master/include) or your VapourSynth installation directory (`VapourSynth/sdk/include/vapoursynth`).
+Please make sure the header files used during compilation are the same as those of your VapourSynth.

 If you compile with the latest source, you need to add `-std=c++17` in the above command.

 # Acknowledgement

 Thanks to [Lypheo]( https://github.com/Lypheo ), the original developer of EWA-Resampling-VS. I know nothing of algorithm implementation, only make a little modification in the grammar.
-If you think the plugin is useful, make a star for his original [repositories]( https://github.com/Lypheo/EWA-Resampling-VS ).
+If you think the plugin is useful, make a star for his [original repository](https://github.com/Lypheo/EWA-Resampling-VS).